amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 | 11  |  11, 16, 2, ALL,  HSV                                          | Linear SVC | 97.66    | 1.14          |
 | 12  |  11, 16, 2, ALL,  HLS                                          | Linear SVC | 97.46    | 1.22          |

-From the table above, no.9 configuration (orient=11, pix_per_cell=16, cell_per_block=2, hog_channel=ALL, colorspace=YUV) is the best one in trade-off between accurary and running time among all the 12 parameters configurations.
-Thus I trained a classifier using HOG features with parameter setting as (orient=11, pix_per_cell=16, cell_per_block=2, hog_channel=ALL, colorspace=YUV).
+From the table above, no.9 combination (orient=11, pix_per_cell=16, cell_per_block=2, hog_channel=ALL, colorspace=YUV) is the best one in trade-off between accurary and running time among all the 12 parameters configurations.
+Thus, I choose this parameters combination for the following classifier training.
+(HOG features with parameter setting : orient=11, pix_per_cell=16, cell_per_block=2, hog_channel=ALL, colorspace=YUV).
 I didn't need to use any color features (color histogram or binned color features).
 Through HoG features, I could get satisfactory classification accuracy up to ~97.8.

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).

-####2.
-Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+The corresponding part in parameters configuration is listed in `cell `.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).